 A) Your Support ID number is written on your Symantec support certificate.
 Your Support ID number is a twelve digit number in the following format: XXXX-XXXX-XXXX.
 If you have difficulty locating your Support ID, please open a Technical Support Case for additional assistance.
 To do so, begin here.

 Q) How many files may I submit?

 A) You may upload multiple files at once by using WinZip or WinRar.
 A zipped file must not be password-protected.
-The maximum size for one submission is 10 MB.
+The maximum size for one submission is 20 MB.
 Please submit no more than 9 files in any zip file regardless of size.
-Its important to note that some file types, like .jar and .cab may be containers and may contain files that will exceed the maximum file count.
+It is important to note that some file types, like .jar and .cab may be containers and may contain files that will exceed the maximum file count.

 Q) May I provide information or ask questions at this site?

 A) The web submission form includes a field to detail symptoms you believe are associated with this file.
 Security Response engineers do not provide answers to questions posed in this form.
 If you need further information, please contact support.

 Q) What happens next?

 A) The submission process follows the steps below: